Underwater Museums - A Global Trend in Diving Tourism

-Underwater museums are different from sinking objects like boats and planes to become diving attractions.
-Underwater museums consist of sinking works of art made for this purpose and, like art, with the clear intention of provoking emotions and senses in visitors.
+Underwater museums are different from sinking objects like ships and planes to create diving attractions.
+Underwater museums consist of sinking works of art made for this purpose and, as art, with the clear intention of provoking emotions and senses in visitors.

-Mexico, France, Russia, Turkey, Croatia, Australia, and Greece are destinations that have innovated by investing in underwater art, and the images that spread across the internet help promote these destinations far beyond the seabed.
+Mexico, France, Russia, Turkey, Croatia, Australia, and Greece are destinations that have innovated by focusing on underwater art, and the images that spread across the internet help promote these destinations far beyond the ocean floor.

-IBAMA's new regulations on the subject, published in 2021, debunked the notion that it was impossible to obtain authorization for sinking, shifting the understanding from zero impact to minimal impact, as any action without any impact is impossible.
-At the same time, environmental agencies in the State of São Paulo already understand the positive impact of these installations in preventing trawling.
+The new IBAMA regulation on the subject, published in 2021, demystified the idea that it was impossible to obtain authorization for the sinkings, changing the understanding from zero impact to minimal impact, since any action without any impact is impossible.
+At the same time, there are already understandings, including from the environmental agencies of the State of São Paulo, about the positive impact of the installations in preventing bottom trawling.

-As always, artist Gilmar Pinna proposed his stainless steel works, completely harmless in terms of waste, to create Brazil's first underwater museum.
-The innovation, beyond the material, lies in placing the works at such a depth that they can be visited from new transparent-bottom boats, as well as by diving.
-The format generates media attention for the destination it hosts, but also generates direct income for nautical tourism workers in the region.
+At the forefront as always, visual artist Gilmar Pinna proposed his works in stainless steel, completely harmless in terms of waste, to install the first underwater museum in Brazil.
+The innovation, beyond the material, lies in placing the works at such a depth that they can be visited with the new transparent-bottom boats, as well as by diving.
+The format generates media coverage for the host destination, but also generates direct income for nautical tourism workers in the region.

 Bianca Colepicolo